Hiking soreness and pain: the price you pay, right?

 Now for the leg and thigh muscle groups that power you up the trail.

 Use the same basic approach to deal with hiking soreness that worked so well with your feet:

 There's not much you alone can do about your hiking soreness in your upper back, but you can certainly cup your shoulder in one hand and work out the sore spots, or rub your neck and lower back using slow circling motions.

-It's amazing how much better sore muscles feel after such gentle treatment.
+It's amazing how much better sore muscles feel after such gentle but sustained treatment.

 If hiking soreness is a routine problem for you, go to a professional licensed massage therapist and request the Hiker's Special: extra attention focused on the large working muscle groups that get you up and down the trail!